rachithaiyappa/beliefnet/README.md

 2. numpy = 1.19.5
 3. networkx = 2.5

-However, I have tested the environment.yml on linux and OSx machines.
+However, I have tested the environment.yml on Linux and OSx machines.
 It builds.
-I'd avoid trying to setup your own environment from scratch.
+I'd avoid trying to set up your own environment from scratch.
-Incase the enviroment does not build because, for some reason, conda cannot fetch some of the packages listed in environment.yml, I'd suggest deleting those pacakges from the environment.yml and trying to rerun step 3 above.
+Incase the environment does not build because, for some reason, conda cannot fetch some of the packages listed in environment.yml, I'd suggest deleting those packages from the environment.yml and trying to rerun step 3 above.

 #### Examples